graalvm/workshops/vscode-tools-for-micronaut/README.md

 ## 5 - Use the Micronaut Expression Language

-The tooling also provides support for working with the [Micronaut expression Language](https://docs.micronaut.io/latest/guide/#evaluatedExpressions).
-Using the tooling will support code completion within Expression Lanaguage strings.
-We will see an example of this in a small addition to our application that makes use of the `@Scheduled` annotation to create a scheduled event.
+The tooling also supports working with the [Micronaut expression Language](https://docs.micronaut.io/latest/guide/#evaluatedExpressions).
+Using the tooling will support code completion within Expression Language strings.
+We will see an example of this in a small addition to our application that will use the `@Scheduled` annotation to create a scheduled event.

 ![keyboard](./images/keyboard.jpg)

 Over to you:
 * Create a new Java package within your application: `com.example.jobs`.
-* Create a new Java class in the `com.example.jobs` package (remember that you can create a Controller through the Mcironaut menu within the right click context menu - right-click, or `ctrl + click`, on the package to bring up the context menu): `Job.java`.
+* Create a new Java class in the `com.example.jobs` package (remember that you can create a Controller through the Mcironaut menu within the right-click context menu - right-click, or `ctrl + click`, on the package to bring up the context menu): `Job.java`.

-Next we will need to create a scheduled job which will contain the following code:
+Next, we will need to create a scheduled job which will contain the following code:

 ```java
 package com.example.jobs;